qqw-ut/ds-in-wild/README.md

+This repository is a fork of a 5-member team project for resume–job matching (original repo by li14han).

 # Resume-JD Matching System

 This project automatically matches resumes to job descriptions (JDs) and categorizes them based on relevance using natural language processing techniques.